 Your roof is one of your home’s most crucial defenses against the elements, but it’s also a major investment.
-The average roof replacement can cost anywhere from $5,000 to $18,000, or more depending on factors like size and material.
+The average roof replacement in Staten Island can cost anywhere from $5,000 to $18,000, or more depending on factors like size and material.

 Choosing the right roofing material is essential for maximizing the lifespan of your roof, boosting energy efficiency, and enhancing the overall look of your home.